 Among the numerous innovations pioneered Grace has monitored the loss of ice mass from Earth’s ice sheets, improved understanding of the processes responsible for sea level rise and ocean circulation, provided insights into where global groundwater resources may be shrinking or growing and where dry soils are contributing to drought and monitored changes in the solid Earth.

 The Gravity Recovery and Climate Experiment Follow‐On (GRACE‐FO) mission involve two identical spacecraft that will orbit the Earth in tandem.
 The satellites are currently scheduled to lift off from Vandenberg Air Force Base in California atop a SpaceX Falcon 9 rocket on May 19 at 4:03 p.m.
 EDT (2003 GMT).
 After deploying the Grace‐FO satellites 305 miles (490 kilometres) above the Earth, the Falcon 9 will deliver five Iridium Next communications satellites into a slightly higher orbit, NASA officials said.

 As the name implies, Grace‐FO is a follow‐on mission to the original Grace mission, which mapped Earth’s gravity field from 2002 to 2017.
 Both missions are joint projects between NASA and the GFZ German Research Centre for Geosciences in Potsdam, Germany.
 After the first Grace mission operated well beyond its planned five‐year life span, the spacecraft’s batteries eventually succumbed to their age, and the mission came to an end.
 With two new and improved iterations of the Grace spacecraft, however, researchers will soon be able to pick up where they left off.

-We shall be watching with huge interest for the important results
+We shall be watching with a huge interest in the important results.